An investment in our community

-The Landscape is a project organized by the Omaha Community Foundation that represents real people of all ages, races, incomes, and zip codes in Douglas, Sarpy, and Pottawattamie Counties – and the issues they are facing today.
+The Landscape is a project organized by the Omaha Community Foundation (OCF) that incorporates publicly-available data, policy review, and insight gathered from direct engagement with residents in Douglas, Sarpy, and Pottawattamie Counties.

 Community indicator projects help communities make connections between issues and trends in different areas.
 The findings are a snapshot of a community's vitality and quality of life.
-Publicly available, community-level data is used to build this snapshot, but it’s only one side of the story.
-People are the other side.
+Publicly available, community-level data is used to build this snapshot, but it’s only one side of the story; people are the other side.
 Data gives us indicators and people give us meaning to understand what is most important and where we need to act.
-This data is a first step in finding ways to improve the quality of life for all people in our community.
-The next phase will require pairing this data with community voice; listening to individuals throughout the Metro area to find out how the issues highlighted within The Landscape intersect with their daily lives.

 While we’ve started with six areas of focus; health, neighborhoods, safety, transportation, workforce and education we are adding two additional focus areas in the fall to expand our findings and understanding of need in our community.

 To gain insight to how our community can move forward, we need you, your friends, your neighbors, and your family to help us understand how this data represents people and what is most urgent in your lives.
 We’re here to listen and learn—to hear from the community about what is most important.

 listening to our neighbors